Editorial Style Guide

 (See Academic Majors)

-Capitalize the initial letters in each word and italicize.
+Capitalize the initial letters in each word.
 “The” is capitalized because it is part of the name of the newspaper.

 We have many fine young journalists working on The Maroon.